Mowg (composer): Other activity

 In 2011, Mowg was appointed as a full-time professor in the Department of Applied Music and Arts, specifically the Department of Instrumental Music, at the Seoul Institute of the Arts.

 After becoming a film score director, he has been busy and rarely performs as a musician.
 However, he occasionally appears at film festivals.
 In 2010, he participated in the congratulatory performance for the Director's Cut Award.
 In 2015, he performed at the 3rd Muju Mountain Film Festival.
 In 2015, he performed at the 3rd Muju Mountain Film Festival.
-In 2019, Mowg's band played the original soundtrack for director Lee Chang-dong’s Burning (2018) at the opening ceremony of the 20th Jeonju International Film Festival.
+In 2019, Mowg's band played the original soundtrack for director Lee Chang-dong's Burning (2018) at the opening ceremony of the 20th Jeonju International Film Festival.
 In 2021, he took part in Incheon Film Week.

 In April 2013, Mowg was appointed as the Public Relations Ambassador for the KT&G Sangsangmadang Music Film Festival.
 Mowg is also a faculty member of the Jecheon Film Music Academy, a talent development program where participants produce film music through a practical work process and receive one-on-one mentoring from leading music directors in South Korea.
 This program has been held at the Jecheon International Music & Film Festival since 2006.
 Alongside Mowg, the faculty includes music directors Shim Hyun-jung, Kim Jun-seong, Han Jae-kwon, Kim Bo-hyeon, Kim Tae-seong, Park Ki-heon, and Choi Won-seop.
 Director Yoo Young-min oversees the film music division at Netflix.

+In 2017, He has been referred to by Sport Chosun as "the greatest star of fusion jazz."

 In 2024, Mowg became a composer evaluator for the open recruitment of film projects and composers at the 2024 Jecheon International Music & Film Festival's Music Film Market, celebrating its 20th anniversary.
 He was part of a judging panel consisting of six experts—three from the film sector and three from the music sector.

 Mowg made his directorial debut with his first short film, Force of Love, using the alias Sung Yi-hyun.
 He also served as the music director for the film.
 The title is inspired by the love aria sung by the god of love and portrays a comical standoff between two men competing for one woman, with the famous aria "Habanera" from Bizet's opera Carmen as its motif.
 In a virtual café setting, the three characters in the love triangle are each immersed in their own illusions.
 Similar to the lyrics of "Habanera," which depict fickle love, the childish power struggle between the two men may reveal the true nature of desire, often disguised as love.